Wills & Estate Planning

 What Kind of Assets Can Go Into a Trust Fund?

 Life insurance policies and retirement accounts like IRAs and 401(k)s can’t be transferred into a living trust directly.
-But you can set them up so that the trust is the beneficiary.
+But some providers and policies may allow you to set a policy up so that the trust is the beneficiary.
 That way, when you pass away, these policies and accounts move into the trust.

 Can Creditors Seize Assets From a Trust?